eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

     </application>
     ```

-   You can enable or disable the NFC device engagement in your app by calling the `enable()`
+   You can enable or disable the NFC engagement in your app by calling the `EudiWallet.enable(Activity)`
-   and `disable()` methods of the `NfcEngagementService` class.
+   and `EudiWallet.disable(Activity)` methods.

-   In the example below, the NFC device engagement is enabled when activity is resumed and disabled
+   In the example below, the NFC engagement is enabled when activity is resumed and disabled
    when the activity is paused.

     ```kotlin
     import androidx.appcompat.app.AppCompatActivity
-    import eu.europa.ec.eudi.iso18013.transfer.engagement.NfcEngagementService

     class MainActivity : AppCompatActivity() {

         override fun onResume() {
             super.onResume()
-            NfcEngagementService.enable(this)
+            EudiWallet.enable(this)
         }

         override fun onPause() {
             super.onPause()
-            NfcEngagementService.disable(this)
+            EudiWallet.disable(this)
         }
     }
     ```
-   Optionally, in the `enable()` method you can define your class that
-   implements `NfcEngagementService`, e.g.:

-    ```kotlin
-     NfcEngagementService.enable(this, NfcEngagementServiceImpl::class.java)
-    ```

-   This way, you can define the `NfcEngagementServiceImpl` service to be preferred while this
-   activity is in the foreground.

 3. RestAPI using app link